sdpython/onnxcustom/_doc/sphinxdoc/source/onnxmd/onnx_docs/Operators-ml.md

       the associated class_weights index.<br>
       One and only one of classlabels_strings or classlabels_int64s will be defined.
 The class_ids are indices into this list.
+      All fields ending with <i>_as_tensor</i> can be used instead of the same parameter without the suffix if the element type is double and not float.

 #### Version

-This version of the operator has been available since version 1 of the 'ai.onnx.ml' operator set.
+This version of the operator has been available since version 3 of the 'ai.onnx.ml' operator set.

+Other versions of this operator: <a href="Changelog-ml.md#ai.onnx.ml.TreeEnsembleClassifier-1">1</a>

 #### Attributes

 <dl>
 <dt><tt>base_values</tt> : list of floats</dt>
+<dd>Base values for classification, added to final class score; the size must be the same as the classes or can be left unassigned (assumed 0)</dd>
+<dt><tt>base_values_as_tensor</tt> : tensor</dt>
 <dd>Base values for classification, added to final class score; the size must be the same as the classes or can be left unassigned (assumed 0)</dd>
 <dt><tt>class_ids</tt> : list of ints</dt>
 <dd>The index of the class list that each weight is for.</dd>